 After about half a mile, you will leave the river behind and start ascending through the forest.
 You’ll encounter a series of switchbacks before catching your first glimpse of Twin Falls.
 There are a few benches along this section if you need to catch your breath or rest your legs before continuing.

-From here, you will begin to descend again.
 Take your time on this part of the path and keep your eyes peeled for massive old-growth trees.
 One Douglas fir measures 32 feet at its base and is estimated to be 400 years old!

 You will start heading uphill once again before reaching the trail’s 1-mile mark.
 Then the descent towards the first viewpoint begins.
 Once you make your way down a set of stairs, you’ll reach the Lower Falls Viewpoint.
 This area treats hikers to the best views of the Twin Falls as they leap over a 135-foot cliff!